oneself/emacsgpt/README.md

 ;; Ensure request.el is installed, this can be done via (use-package request) or manually.
 (load "<PATH>/emacsgpt.el")        ; Load package
-(setq emacsgpt-api-model "gpt-4")  ; Set API model to use (default is "gpt-3.5-turbo") (global-emacsgpt-mode t)           ; Turn minor mode on globally
+(setq emacsgpt-api-model "gpt-4")  ; Set API model to use (default is "gpt-3.5-turbo") (setq emacsgpt-prefix-key "C-c c") ; Set the prefix key for emacsgpt-mode commands (default is "C-c -") (global-emacsgpt-mode t)           ; Turn minor mode on globally
 ```
 3. Once in any buffer use one of the following functions to interact with ChatGPT: